 If you’ve made a “bark” recipe before a lot of this will look familiar.
 It’s really quite easy!

-- Melt the chocolate.
+• Melt the chocolate.
 Use two cups of the chocolate (saving the rest for drizzle) to melt in the microwave.
 Start off at 30 seconds and stir, then heat for 15 seconds at a time until the chips are smooth.
 Make sure not to over cook, the chocolate will burn.
-Spread it onto a parchment lined cookie sheet.
+Spread the melted chocolate onto a parchment lined baking sheet and smooth out with a spatula.

-- Make the caramel apple mix.
+• Make the caramel apple mix.
 Dice up your apples in bite-sized pieces.
 Melt the caramel in the same way you did the chocolate; in 30 seconds and 15 second intervals.
 When the caramel is creamy, stir in the apples and then pour the whole thing over the chocolate/pretzel layer.
 Melt a little more chocolate to drizzle over the top.
+You can also add some sea salt to the top.

 Because of the pretzels, this is best eaten the same day.
 The pretzels start to lose the crunch and get soft, and the apples start to turn a little as well after about a day.
-However, if you cover and refrigerate it, it can last for a few days.
+However, if you store leftovers in an airtight container and refrigerate it, it can last for a few days.

 Caramel Apple Bark